 Any good candidate is going to look you up on LinkedIn at the very least, and the most prepared of them will be Googling, studying your website, and even reading reviews and looking for clues on compensation and work culture on sites like Glassdoor or Indeed.
 The latter provides a rather telling snapshot of employee experiences with the Work Happiness Report.
 This survey is completed by current and former employees and allows them to rate their experience in more than a dozen categories including learning, flexibility, purpose, inclusion, management, appreciation, and belonging.
 These areas of workplace satisfaction may not have been so important to the typical employee 10 or 20 years ago, but they are certainly taking precedence today.
 People want to be appreciated for the work they do, feel supported by management, and know that they are part of something bigger than themselves in a way that is not harmful to others or to the environment.

 The easiest way to demonstrate that you run a great company that people should want to work for is to actually run a great company!
 No amount of PR will erase a toxic company culture, or a lack of accountability for environmental impacts, for example.
+You need an honest, transparent branding strategy.
 The benefits industry (and all industries, really) has become more transparent as a result of the expectations from candidates about accessing information and details about potential employers.
-The availability of first hand accounts through various career websites and social media channels means it's more important than ever to operate with integrity, and engender a company culture people actually want to be a part of.
+The availability of first-hand accounts through various career websites and social media channels means it's more important than ever to operate with integrity, and engender a company culture people actually want to be a part of.
 Running a genuinely great company will attract genuinely great talent.

 Define Your Core Values